Dive into the inspiration for Canadian author, Louise Penny, in Québec's Eastern Townships.

 Day 1: Travel to Québec Eastern Townships

 Enjoy the passing scenery as we leave Ontario and head east towards the Eastern Townships of Québec.
-Arrive at our accommodations and feel free to unpack and settle in, since we’ll be staying here for three nights.
-Timing will allow you to become acquainted with the resort, walk the grounds or simply rest and freshen up after the day’s journey.
+Arrive at our accommodations and feel free to unpack and settle in, since we’ll stay here for three nights.
+Timing will allow you to become acquainted with the resort, walk the grounds or rest and freshen up after the day’s journey.
 Join fellow travellers and Chief Inspector Gamache fans for a welcome dinner.

-Stay: Hôtel Chéribourg, Orford, QC
+Stay: Orford, QC

 Nights: 3

-Day 2: Three Pines Exploring - The Abbey and The Manor
+Day 2: Three Pines Exploring: The Abbey and The Manor

 After an enjoyable breakfast at the hotel, board the motorcoach and take a short drive through some lovely countryside to “Saint-Gilbert-Entre-Les-Loups” (Abbaye de Saint-Benoît-du-Lac), the fictional abbey setting for the book, “The Beautiful Mystery”.
 A private tour will introduce us to the lives of past and current monks and includes a visit to their boutique showcasing their award-winning cheese.
 Our raconteur will link aspects of the abbey to the novel, bringing the story to life.
 Lunch will be enjoyed at the upscale Manoir Hovey in the quaint town of North Hatley, the location inspiration for “The Murder Stone”.
 This manor is the place Armand and Reine-Marie go each year for their anniversary and is seen in the Three Pines video series.
 After enjoying the beautiful grounds of this manor, referred to as “Manoir Bellechasse” in the novels, embark on an afternoon program that visits additional locations that combine to create Three Pines as described in the book, “The Cruelest Month”.

-Day 4: Old Montréal, then homeward
+Day 5: Old Montréal, Journey Home

 We recommend comfortable rubber-soled shoes for the walking tours of the sights.